igolden/igolden.github.io/_posts/2016-01-15-holiday-fitness-recovery-week-2-recap.md

 title: Week 2 Recap - HFR
 ---

-Week 2 has come and gone, and I'm back in the full swing of things.
-Here's how I scored out this week:
+Week 2 has came and went, and I'm back in the full swing of fitness. <br />
+*Here's how I scored out this week:*

 <table>
 <thead>